meshcloud/meshcloud-docs/docs/meshstack.integration.opentofu.md

 ## Why

-Platforms teams are increasinbly offering on-demand services via API and UI avoid waiting times for their customers and tedious manual tasks for themselves.
+Platforms teams are increasingly offering on-demand services via API and UI to avoid waiting times for their customers and tedious manual tasks for themselves.

 ## How